Anomaly Detection in Medical Imaging with Deep Perceptual Autoencoders: Introduction

 Lastly, we propose a new approach to the basic setup of anomaly detection model.
 Most approaches~\cite{perera2019ocgan,tuluptceva2019perceptual,golan2018deep,ruff2018deep,zhai2016deep} prescribe not to use any anomaly examples during the model setup, dismissing the questions of optimization and of hyperparameter selection for such models.
 However, in reality, some types of abnormalities to detect are actually known (for example, the most frequent pathologies on the chest X-rays).
 Therefore, we consider the \textit{weakly-supervised} scenario where a low number of anomalies with confined variability are available for use in optimal model hyperparameter selection (Section~\ref{section:hyperparam}).
 We believe this scenario reflects the real tasks encountered in practice, provides a clear pipeline for setting up the model on new data, and helps to obtain reproducible results.

-To summarize our main results quantitatively, the proposed solution achieves 0.943 ROC AUC in the detection of metastases in H\&E stained images of lymph nodes (Camelyon16 dataset~\cite{bejnordi2017diagnostic}), and 0.926 in the detection of abnormal chest X-rays (subset of NIH dataset~\cite{wang2017chestx}).
-This outperforms SOTA methods.
+To summarize our main results quantitatively, the proposed solution achieves 93.4 ROC AUC\footnote{ Area Under the Curve of Receiver Operating Characteristic in \%.} in the detection of metastases in H\&E stained images of lymph nodes on Camelyon16 dataset~\cite{bejnordi2017diagnostic}, and 92.6 in the detection of abnormal chest X-rays on the subset of NIH dataset~\cite{wang2017chestx}, which outperforms SOTA methods \yellow{(by 2.8\% and 5.2\% in absolute value, respectively)}.